martinsumner/riak_kv/docs/InstallAndStartGuide.md

 Configuring these defaults will impact only non-typed buckets.
 So any bucket name used where no type is specified will inherit these defaults, but any typed bucket created will NOT inherit these configured defaults - typed buckets instead have fixed, pre-defined defaults.

-Two pre-defined defaults changed with the introduction of typed buckets (the merge strategy aka `dvv_enabled`, and the `allow_mult` configuration), it is strongly recommended to configure your clusters to have the new default properties for non-typed buckets to avoid confusion with non-typed buckets having different defaults i.e. by adding to your `riak.conf`:
+Two pre-defined defaults changed with the introduction of typed buckets (the merge strategy aka `dvv_enabled`, and the `allow_mult` configuration).
+Having this delta in behaviour is a common cause of confusion in application developers using Riak, and so it is recommended to configure your clusters to have the same default properties for non-typed buckets as with typed buckets.
+This can be achieved by adding to your `riak.conf`:

 > buckets.default.merge_strategy = 2
 > buckets.default.allow_mult = true